hinnet/task-manage/README.md

    > ```
    >
    > Review the `package.json` files in the root directory to see the available scripts for each part of the CI pipeline.

+1. **Set Up a CI Workflow:**
+   - Use GitHub Actions to automate your workflow.
+   - The pipeline should run on every push and pull request to the main branch.

+2. **Automate Testing and Linting:**
+   - Configure the pipeline to run backend and frontend tests.
+   - Add a linter step to check code quality.

    **HUOM** Coverage testin ajaminen ja tuloksen vieminen artifactina voisi olla kiva lisä.
 Täytyy ihmetellä tuota.